MishaOpstal/BiggerSprayMod/README.md

 5. Use chat commands to manage sprays:
    - `/addspray SPRAYNAME`: Add a new spray image from clipboard
    - `/addgifspray GIFSPRAYNAME`: Add a new gif spray from clipboard
+   - `/clearsprays`: Clears all sprays from your local client (Does not affect other players)

 ## Configuration